binarytrails-ai/aiagent-workshop/docs/docs/01-lab-1-using_github_models.md

 - Passing parameters to functions.
 - Register and invoke C# plugin (native) functions.

+### LAB 1.3 : Building Agents with Microsoft Semantic Kernel in .NET

+Navigate to the `notebooks/semantic-kernel/agents.ipynb` notebook in your code repository to start this lab

+The lab will introduce you to building agents and  orchestrating multiple agents using Semantic Kernel.

+**Objectives:**

+- Use agents to interact with LLMs and perform tasks.
+- Mult-agents orchestration.

 ## Further Reading 📚

 - [Semantic Kernel Documentation](https://learn.microsoft.com/semantic-kernel/)